 Easy Cavatappi Alfredo with Peas

 Cavatappi means “corkscrew” in Italian.
-It’s a hollow, twisted pasta that works with salads and thick or chunky pasta sauces.
+It’s a hollow, twisted pasta that works with salads, thick or chunky pasta sauces like this pink pasta sauce, or basil pesto.

 Substitutions and variations

 - Sub any short pasta like macaroni or fusilli for the cavatappi.
-Conchiglie (“seashells”) would be perfect to trap the peas.
-Or try this with cascatelli, the fun new pasta shape developed by Dan Pashman from the Sporkful podcast.
+Conchiglie (“seashells”) are perfect to trap the peas.
+Or use cascatelli, the great pasta shape created by Dan Pashman from the Sporkful podcast.

 - Sub steamed broccoli or cauliflower for the peas.

-- Chop some cooked bacon or leftover chicken or shrimp and add it to the pasta when you stir in the Parmesan.
+- Chop some cooked bacon, cast-iron chicken breasts, or grilled shrimp and add it to the pasta when you stir in the Parmesan.

 - Leave out the peas and add canned pumpkin to the alfredo sauce for a Fall treat.